Highlights

 - High point: 7,500 feet (2,288 m)

-Day 4: Day trip to Lake Atitlán and Iximché Mayan ruins in Tecpán
+Day 4: Day Trip to Lake Atitlán & Maya Ruins in Tecpán

-Your first stop is the town of Santiago, which hosts an array of local artisan crafts as well as the infamous Mayan saint of Maximon.
-Nearby is San Juan, famous for its textiles and the women's weaving co-op, where you can learn about the natural dying process, weaving techniques, and more.
+Your first stop is the town of Santiago, which is known for its quality artisanal crafts as well as being home to the infamous Maya saint of Maximon.
+Nearby is San Juan, a village famous for its textiles and weaving co-ops run by indigenous women.
+You'll get to visit one of these co-ops to learn about the natural dying process and other time-honored techniques that go into producing beautiful handmade clothing, handbags, shawls, and other products.

-After lunch on the lake, you'll begin your return to Antigua.
-Along the way, you'll stop at the Iximché Mayan ruins.
-Iximché is an archaeological site in the western highlands of Guatemala.
-The ancient architecture included a number of pyramid-temples, palaces, and two Mesoamerican ballcourts.
+After lunch on the lake, it will be time to return to Antigua.
+Along the way, you'll stop at the Iximché ruins, in Guatemala's western highlands.
+Iximché is an archaeological site that was once a great capital of the Kaqchikel Maya kingdom back in the 15th century.
+On a guided tour, you'll visit ancient structures that include a number of pyramid temples, palaces, and two Mesoamerican ballcourts.
 The ruins of Iximché were declared a Guatemalan National Monument in the 1960s.

 Day 5: Depart Guatemala

-It's time to say goodbye to Guatemala.
+Unfortunately, it's time to say goodbye to Guatemala.
 Enjoy your final breakfast in Antigua before transferring back to Guatemala City for your departure flight.
+Safe travels!